tturrell/Timeline-Thing/README.md

 ## Schedule

 ### First Milestone (Fri Apr 15)
-What exactly will be turned in on this day?

 ### Second Milestone (Fri Apr 22)
-What exactly will be turned in on this day?

 ### Final Presentation (last week of semester)
-What additionally will be done in the last chunk of time?

 ## Group Responsibilities